Tensor ideals of abelian type and quantum groups: Tensor ideals of abelian type

 \begin{example} If a symmetric tensor category has no objects of categorical dimension zero, it has no non-zero proper thick tensor ideals, but it can have several tensor ideals of abelian type.
-The typical example is $\Rep_{\mC}\mG_a$, with $\mG_a$ the additive group scheme.
-Then $0$ and $\cN$ are two tensor ideals of abelian type that are both sent to $\bo$, showing that \eqref{themap} is {\bf not injective} for $\cA=\Rep_{\mC}\mG_a$.
-In this case the non-zero tensor ideals form one countable chain by Theorem~\ref{ThmRigBij}.
-Moreover, $\incl_1$ and $\incl_2$ are bijections (but the surjections in \eqref{themap} are not). \end{example}
+The typical example is the category of finite dimensional rational representations $\Rep_{\mC}\mG_a$, for $\mG_a$ the additive group scheme over $\mC$.
+Then $0$ and $\cN$ are two tensor ideals of abelian type that are both sent to $\bo$, showing that $\Upsilon$ is {\bf not injective} for $\cA=\Rep_{\mC}\mG_a$.
+In this case the non-zero tensor ideals form one countable chain by Theorem~\ref{ThmRigBij} and the fact a $\mG_a$-representation is equivalent to a vector space with a nilpotent endomorphism, so that indecomposable modules are classified by their dimension.
+Moreover, $\incl_1$ and $\incl_2$ are bijections (but the maps labelled $\Ob$ are only surjective). \end{example}

-Another natural example of the failure of \eqref{themap} to be injective is given in Subsection~\ref{Klein}.
+Another natural example of the failure of $\Upsilon$ to be injective is given in Subsection~\ref{Klein}.
 That will also lead to an example where $\incl_2$ is not a bijection.

 \begin{example} In \cite[\S 5.8]{De}, Deligne constructed an example of a symmetric pseudo-tensor with an endomorphism of trace 1 that squares to zero.
-It follows that it does not have any tensor ideals of abelian type, by Theorem~\ref{propnotab2}.
+It follows that it does not have any tensor ideals of abelian type, by Proposition~\ref{propnotab2}.
 In fact, the only proper tensor ideal is the zero ideal, as follows from Theorem~\ref{ThmRigBij} and the observation that composition

 is a perfect pairing for the generating object $X$.
 In particular, it then follows that $\bo$ is prime (if $U\otimes V=0$, then the collection of objects $W$ with $W\otimes V=0$ forms a non-zero proper thick tensor ideal).
-Hence \eqref{themap} is {\bf not surjective} for the example in \cite[\S 5.8]{De}.
-However, $\incl_2$ and the surjections are all bijections. \end{example} Another example of the behaviour in Example~\ref{MEG} is given by $(\Rep GL)_\delta$ in characteristic $p>0$ with $\delta\not\in\mF_p$, see \S\ref{sec:RepGLt}.
+Hence $\Upsilon$ is {\bf not surjective} for the example in \cite[\S 5.8]{De}.
+However, $\incl_2$ and the other occurrences of $\Ob$ in \eqref{themap} are all bijections. \end{example} Another example of the behaviour in Example~\ref{MEG} is given by $(\Rep GL)_\delta$ in characteristic $p>0$ with $\delta\not\in\mF_p$, see \S\ref{sec:RepGLt}.